sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 I did some more of the Beating the Story book--basically each of the definitions they do in the first section.
 Most of it was helpful.
 I feel frustrated that I don't know what genre I'm writing.
 Political thriller?
 I don't know.
 Whatever it is I should probably figure it out.
 I do expect that the book will be outside of mainstream fiction but I still gotta sell it to folks, sorta.

 Maybe I can get out of this slump by promising myself I'll be done with the book at the end of February no matter what.
 Then I can just do the nano-style slug fest.
 Just write it.
 Just get the scene done even if it sorta sucks.
 There are like 15 more drafts coming, so who gives a shit if this one still sucks.
 Of course it does.
 (Now I'm wondering if I should just stop at the end of January...)

+## 2018.01.05
+Working on a profile of the Queen.
+Worked a bit on the scene of the Delvers.

+Really starting to think some time away might be a good choice.
+When I come to a scene I haven't read in a long time, I am both surprised by it and also try to avoid reading it....sorta out of a misguided sense that I shouldn't get too familiar with things, and also maybe out of boredom or jsut feeling like it's not the best use of my time?

+So I want to give this a break and pick it up in a short while, but part of me is like, NO WORST IDEA YOU CANNOT LOSE MOMENTUM.
+Like, I do feel that stopping in November is part of what has made it so hard to get back into.
+December felt pretty much hard.
+Hard to keep up, hard to care and not hate the book.
+But when I stop and re-read it in a month or whatever, it's going to still be a heaping pile of trash.
+Still, that will be the third draft of fifteen, so of course that's how it feels.
+It WILL still be a heaping pile of trash.
+I'll keep going for now.
+I'll check in with Sasha on Tuesday and decide then what happens next.
+If I dont work on the novel, I feel compelled to at least try a short story to practice some of these principles, and just to keep my fiction knife sharp (she says even though all I can really think about right now is zine-making and poetry UGH THE CREATIVE LIFE IS HARD).
+Even when I'm totally killing it, which I can say without reserve right now, it's still exhausting and uncomfortable.

+Here's the other part of putting this away: I was hoping this draft would be the one that made it into something worth reading.
+Something close to a book.
+This doens't feel close to a book.
+And so I put it away = I have to do this again to get it there.
+Because I'm not giving up on this book until it's something I can share with someone.
+Something that isn't just nonsense.
+I guess putting it away will give me a sense of perspective, will let me see how much of a book I do or don't have, in a way I really can't do right now.
+And maybe this is the right time to hire someone?
+I don't know.
+I feel sorta compelled to figure this all out on my own, while also understanding that I can't do this the hard, slow way.
+I don't have that much time.
+I'm 35.
+I have been writing all my life, but not fiction.
+I need to accelerate as much as possible, and I do have money.
+I just need to be sure I'm not hiring someone as a replacement for my own work, and that I am hiring them as a bonus to it, an accelerant.

+Tomorrow I will work on a fight between Hx and Lo before she leaves to go to the Well.
+Hx is vulnerable, and Lo is scared for them.
+Hx has been hanging with the Pale Man and Lo doens't know it.
+When she leaves, she doesn't realize she's leaving Hx to fend for themselves in a very difficult position.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling